VEXtraterrestrial-Dawgs/2020-rise-above/README.md

 You can read our Engineering Notebook using the Table of Contents below.
 - You can click on any link to read that day's notes.
-- For every day's notes, GitHub will show the History at the top of who edited that day's notes and when.
+- For every day's notes, GitHub will show the History at the top of who edited that day's notes and when (see example below).

 ![History and Timestamp](./img/readme-history.png)